-By far, I’ll have a higher likelihood of creating a high-growth account within the Cacao Ceremony category in comparison to the other ones.
+By far, I’ll have a higher likelihood of creating a high-growth account within the Cacao Ceremony niche in comparison to the other ones.

 Recommendation: If you’re interested in becoming the next “big” fashion or food blogger…good luck.
-There are literally millions of talented and experienced content creators posting about that topic already, so unless you realistically have an ultra-differentiated point of view within that category, your chances of starting an account with a high-growth organic audience in a popular category like that are slim to none.
+There are literally millions of talented and experienced content creators posting about that topic already, so unless you realistically have an ultra-differentiated point of view within that niche, your chances of starting an account with a high-growth organic audience in a popular niche like that are slim to none.

-2. How differentiated your account is within its content category.
+2. How differentiated your account is within its content niche.